- About

 We recommend starting your WE credit sequence off with a Wellness Check-in to set your intentions for the term or to check in midway through the term.

-The SWC offers Yoga on Tuesdays, Wednesdays, and Thursdays this term.
+The SWC offers Yoga on Tuesdays, Thursdays, and Sundays this term.

 Class schedules are here.